 Don’t worry, it wasn’t the Swedish meatballs, I just was scoping out some Ikea bathroom storage hacks to share with you.

 I live 13 minutes from Ikea, which means that I can scoot over there anytime to check out little things like storage ideas on a random Tuesday morning when I basically have the place to myself.
+But, if it’s super far for you, I listed Amazon options so you can get to hacking asap!

-#1 Slim Cabinet Storage
+#1 Slim Ikea Bathroom Cabinet

 Having a cabinet like this right next to the sink means all of your junk stays off the counter top.
 There is little in life that is more chaotic than cluttered countertops.
-Ok, that’s not true, there are a million things more chaotic than cluttered countertops, but this particular type of chaos is easy to get around when you have a cabinet to shove your crap into.
+Ok, that’s not true, there are a million things more chaotic than cluttered countertops, but this particular type of chaos is easy to get around when you have a cabinet to shove your beauty supplies.

 There’s plenty of room for towels, soap and the bathroom essential, wooden Kiwi birds.
+What a focal point!

 #2 Multipurpose Furniture For Your Bathroom